cmordinibluhm/pic_10_c_final_project/readme.md

 Merged with master before attempting to make sideways collisions.
 Each question I look up leads to another and I now have exactly 40 tabs open in Chrome.
     Current approach is to use the itemAt(Position) method to see if there is an item at certain positions within the player...

-Okay, so after a fruitless effort to change the ymovement to be based on velocity member I decided to make an executive decision on how I'm going to go about collisions.
+Okay, so after a fruitless effort to change the y-movement to be based on a velocity member I decided to stop trying to be clever about how I'm going to go about collisions.
     I am passing a pointer to the player to every surface object that is made.
 Player's x and y velocities are now public.
 The surface class is composed of four sides identified as right, left, bottom, and top.
 The surface class has a public slot "collisiondetection" that is connected to a QTimer with an interval of 1 ms. Whenever a left or right surface member collides with the player, the players xvelocity is set to zero.
 So far this is working quite nicely.